prakashrj/dockerfiles/onboard/README.md

-1. Install git package and clone git to get the documentation setup development environment.
+1. Install git package and clone your git repo.

-2. Install boot2docker and Virtual box on the operating system you will be working on.
+2. Install boot2docker and Virtual box on host OS you have access to.